-If you are aged 60 or older and fluent in English, you may be suitable to participate.
 People of all language and cultural backgrounds are welcome.
-People with any level of computer experience or none at all are welcome.
+People with any level of computer experience, or none at all, are welcome.

-If you would like more information or are interested in being part of the study, please contact:
+We are welcoming new volunteers throughout 2023.
+If you would like more information or are interested in being part of the study, please contact the study team: